About us

 Many thanks!

-Liz (member of TasNetworks' engagement team)
+- Liz (member of TasNetworks' engagement team)

-Would like to know when Tas networks are going to come back and take away steel droppers, orange safety fence, board and fill in hole as a pole is not going to be replaced.
+• Would like to know when Tas networks are going to come back and take away steel droppers, orange safety fence, board and fill in hole as a pole is not going to be replaced.
 This was first done before 10th October, then the job was deferred until 28th November.
 Weeds around it are 2 feet long and look terrible.
 Job is at 33 Alberta Street, Latrobe 7307 ….
 Thank you

-Sally Thornton asked 4 months ago
+Sally Thornton asked about 1 year ago

 Hi Sally, thanks for your question, and sorry it's taken us so long to come back to you.